Conflux-Chain/conflux-documentation/docs/core/learn/getting-started/installing-a-wallet.md

 ### Installing [Fluent Wallet](https://fluentwallet.com/)

 Fluent is a browser plug-in wallet, similar to Ethereum's MetaMask wallet.
-It is currently supported by Chrome, Firefox and Edge.
+It currently supports by Chrome, Firefox and Edge.
 Users can directly search for `Fluent Wallet` in the browser plug-in market, select and install it.
 Or find it in [Fluent official website](https://fluentwallet.com/)

 ![Fluent](./img/Fluent-Create-1)